tidyverse/tidyverse.org/content/blog/tidymodels-errors-q4/index.md

 </div>

 While I've only outlined three, there are all sorts of improvements to error messages on their way to the tidymodels packages in upcoming releases.
-If you happen to stumble across them, we hope they quickly set you back on the right path.🗺
+If you happen to stumble across them, we hope they quickly set you back on the right path. 🗺

 [^1]: Issue triage consists of categorizing, prioritizing, and consolidating issues in a repository's issue tracker.